hyzor/heroui-test-app/README.md

 ## AI Development Disclaimer

-This website has been largely written by the model Big Pickle by OpenCode Zen.
+This website has been largely written by the model Big Pickle on OpenCode Zen.
 The AI assistance was used for:

 - Initial project setup and architecture
 - Component development and styling